How you import from and export to Japan.

 For malt, the UK will continue to have duty-free access to Japan’s market for malt via the existing Global TRQ.

-Japanese importers will be able to register an import under the BP scheme through Japan’s digitalised system for customs procedures.
+Japanese importers can register an import under the BP scheme through Japan’s digitalised system for customs procedures.
 Find detailed information on how the new CEPA arrangement operates.

 The Japanese government provides information (in Japanese language only) on the EU-Japan EPA allocations and returns of TRQ quotas throughout the year.
 They will also publish information on the availability of quota for imports from the UK.

-To find out more about the new arrangements, see Annex 2-A of the CEPA.
+To find out more about the arrangements, see Annex 2-A of the CEPA.

 Rules of origin